Dr Andy Pendle

 Mick has worked with a variety of leader-managers from the private, public and charities sector to develop their leadership, facilitation, coaching, inter-personal, team leading and people management skills.

 Mick is a skilled and experienced coach- mentor, consultant, facilitator, and mediator.
 Mick has coached leaders from across the sectors in one-off sessions right through to maintaining the coaching relationship over several years.

 Adding to his many years of experience in the field, Mick gained an MSc in Coaching and Mentoring from Sheffied Business School, and is accredited by the EMCC as a Senior Practitioner Executive Coach.
 Mick is a Fellow of the CIPD.

 Mick adopts a blend of directive and non-directive coaching and would describe himself as a Development Coach with a leaning towards Gestalt but will operate as appropriate to the client and organisational needs.
 Mick favours a holistic approach, taking into account a person’s whole life even though the focus is on job performance.
 To do so, Mick employs a range of psychometric tools to promote greater self awareness in the client so that self management and motivation can be enhanced.

 |Jo is a qualified ILM level 7 Executive coach and has over 25 years’ experience in leadership and management roles, growing organisations and developing income streams. |

-I began my career in media working for ITV, Channel 4 and the Capital Radio group.
-For the past decade, I have worked in the education and charity sectors.
+She began her career in media working for ITV, Channel 4 and the Capital Radio group.
+For the past decade, she has worked in the education and charity sectors.
 As CEO for the Institute of Development Professionals in Education (IDPE), a charity and professional membership organisation specialising in engagement and professional fundraising in schools, Jo leads IDPE’s partnership and income generation strategy and has turned the charity around from deficit to profit.
 Alongside her role, at IDPE, sh coaches CEO’s, Head Teachers, Directors and Managers in the education, not for profit and public sectors.